-The next morning, when I woke up in Glen’s arms, I looked at him, at the room, and I waited to feel sick.
+The next morning, when I woke up in his arms, I looked at my ex-partner, at the room, and I waited to feel sick.
 I didn’t.
 I sat up, and waited for the crippling nausea to roll in.
 It didn’t.
 And then it struck me.

 ‘Honey, I’m hungry.’

 Hungry wasn’t something I’d felt for months.
 Food and eating and chewing and swallowing were all hell, because it all lead to one thing: vomiting.

 And so that’s what we did.
 I rose, dressed, patted Layla, walked down to the car, and we drove to my favourite little cafe in Currumbin and ordered my favourite acai bowl covered in cacao and coconut and blueberries.

 Sitting there in the sunshine, eating, being with him and Layla… it was so overwhelming.
 I just… I cried.
 I didn’t realise how rapidly I was dying until I was able to do the simplest of things.
 The sunshine felt so sweet and nourishing, I can’t even explain it.
 Before, the sun would touch my skin and I would recoil and vomit.
 But to just be… receiving… those rays, and lifting my head to the sun, and feeling my shoulders warm up, well, it’s bringing tears to my eyes just writing about it.
 I felt the Earth and the Sun wrap me up, and hold me.
 ‘We’ll look after you now.’

 I was so ill during the pregnancy that I thought it would take months for me to feel better, but I can’t possibly articulate the rate in which my Spirit returned.
 And I felt it.
 I literally felt every cell in my body, alive, vibrating, living, rejoicing.

 I felt rods of energy climb up my legs and help me to stand straight again.